CSUMB-FA17-S2-CST438/lecture_CircleCI/README.md

 # Automated Continuous Integration (CI)

-This repo prepared the automated CI in CST438.
+This repo will be used to explain the automated CI in CST438.
-Details will be covered in the class.